 - 2.1 There is a risk that someone could challenge the outcome of the community governance review through judicial review.
-Officers will mitigate against this by ensuring that at all times the council follows the requirements laid down in the 2007 Act and guidance. - 2.2 The main risk is that the council fails to meet the statutory requirement to complete the review within twelve months.
-The terms of reference set out the timetable for the review well within twelve months and these allow for a third period of consultation.
+Council officers will mitigate against this by ensuring that at all times the council follows the requirements laid down in the 2007 Act and guidance. - 2.2 The main risk is that the council fails to meet the statutory requirement to complete the review within twelve months.
+The terms of reference for the review were set out the timetable for the review presented to Council on 25th May 2023.